 In Neckarsulm, Audi builds the Audi A4 Sedan, the A5 and the RS 5 Cabriolet, the models of the A6 car line including the RS 6 Avant, the A7 and the RS 7 Sportback, plus the A8 luxury sedan.
 Neckarsulm is also home to quattro GmbH, a fully owned subsidiary of AUDI AG.
 In addition to the high-performance models of the R8 car line, which are built exclusively at the Neckarsulm plant, quattro GmbH supplies its customers with the RS model range.
 These sporty high-performance vehicles represent the top models in their respective car line.
 An exclusive customization program and high-grade lifestyle articles relating to the Audi brand are other core areas of activity of quattro GmbH.

 International production locations

-The Q7 and Q3 SUV models are made at the VW Group manufacturing locations in Bratislava (Slovakia) and Martorell (Spain) respectively.
+Audi builds the Q7 and Q3 SUV models – including the RS Q3 – at the Volkswagen Group manufacturing locations in Bratislava (Slovakia) and Martorell (Spain) respectively.

-In Aurangabad (India), the A4 Sedan, A6 Sedan, Q5 and Q7 models are built for the local market at the VW Group plant.
+In Aurangabad (India) the A4 Sedan and the A6 Sedan as well as the Q3, the Q5 and the Q7 are built at the Volkswagen Group plant.

-Volkswagen AG, Wolfsburg, is the major shareholder of AUDI AG and controls approximately 99.55 percent of the share capital.
-Volkswagen AG includes the Consolidated Financial Statements of the Audi Group in its own Consolidated Financial Statements.
-Control and profit transfer agreements exist both between Volkswagen AG and AUDI AG, and between AUDI AG and its principal German subsidiaries.
+The major shareholder is Volkswagen AG, Wolfsburg, which controls around 99.55 percent of the share capital of AUDI AG.
+The Volkswagen Group includes the financial statements of the Audi Group in its own consolidated financial statements.
+Control and profit transfer agreements exist both between Volkswagen AG and AUDI AG, and between AUDI AG and a large number of its German subsidiaries.